 What We Don't Like

 Better for a Powder Room

 This faucet isn’t compatible with a pop-up drain.
-It doesn’t have a built-in pull lever, so you’ll be limited to a grid-style drain or an open drain.
-If you opt to use the open drain, you can use a manual rubber stopper.
+It doesn’t have a built-in pull lever, so you will be limited to a grid-style drain or an open drain.
+If you opt for an open drain, you can use a manual rubber stopper.

-Without the pop-up drain feature, face-washing and other routine bathroom chores may be more difficult.
-You’ll have better luck keeping this statement piece in a guest bathroom or powder room and choosing something else for master bathrooms.
+Without a pop-up drain feature, washing your face and other routine bathroom tasks could be more difficult.
+It might be better to keep this statement piece in a guest bathroom or powder room and to choose something else for your primary bathrooms.

 |Dimensions||18.3 inches by 7.4 inches by 3 inches|

 |Finishes||Polished chrome; rustic bronze; satin nickel; Tuscan bronze|